 First Rise: Place dough in a greased bowl, turn to coat, cover with a towel or plastic wrap, and let rise in a warm place until doubled, about 1 hour.
 (Try a turned-off oven with a pan of hot water.)

 Shape the Rolls: Punch down dough and divide into 24 equal pieces (use a kitchen scale).
 Shape into balls, knots, cloverleaf rolls, or crescents: For Crescents: Divide dough into 2 balls, rolling edges under to form smooth balls.
-On a lightly floured surface, roll one ball into a ¼–½-inch thick circle (about 16 inches wide).
-Brush with melted butter.
+On a lightly floured surface, roll one ball (smooth side down) into a ¼–½-inch thick circle (about 16 inches wide).
+Brush the rolled-out circle with some of the ¼ cup of melted butter.
 Cut into 4 quarters with a pizza cutter, then cut each quarter into 3 triangles (12 total).
 Roll each triangle from the wide end to the point, tucking the point under.
 Repeat with the second ball.

-Pan the Rolls: Place rolls on a greased 9x13-inch pan (12 per pan for touching rolls) or half-sheet pan (12 per sheet for non-touching rolls), points down for crescents.
+Pan the Rolls: Place rolls on a greased half-sheet pan, points down for crescents.
 Cover loosely and let rise until puffy, about 1 hour.

 Bake: Preheat oven to 350°F (175°C).
 Bake 20 minutes, rotating pans halfway, until golden brown and 190°F internally.
 Brush with melted butter immediately.